marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `toricQuivers (d)' : returns a list of all d-dimensinoal quivers

-* `walls (Q)' : returns the walls for the weight chamber system associated to a weighted quiver Q

 * `wallType (Q, Qplus)' : returns the type of wall(wall index set and type (tplus, tminus)) for the wall specified by the partition of Q0 into Qplus and Q0 \ Qplus